allison-godfrey/allison-godfrey.github.io/_pages/contact.md

 ---
-title: Contact
+title: contact
-subtitle: Please reach out with any inquiries or comments.
-I'd love to hear from you!
+subtitle: please reach out with any inquiries or comments. i'd love to hear from you!
 description: Former teacher and emerging data scientist
 featured_image: /images/cover2.png
 ---